 Things to do before your trip to Okinawa

 It is essential to keep in mind that Okinawa is not a single destination, but an archipelago.
 Each island has a unique set of circumstances they are dealing with during the coronavirus pandemic.
 An increase in severe coronavirus infection cases can quickly overcome medical support facilities on some smaller islands, while others can absorb temporary upticks in infections.
 The Okinawa Multilingual Contact Center provides tourist information, interpretation services, and emergency support.
 You can contact them to determine the status of any of the islands you intend to visit (the English phone number within Japan is 0570 077 201).
-Okinawa Monogatari (*only in Japanese) maintains consolidated travel-related information specific to each of the islands and is another way to check current information.
+Okinawa Story (*only in Japanese) maintains consolidated travel-related information specific to each of the islands and is another way to check current information.

 Coronavirus safety is a two-way street, so while we want to feel safe when traveling to a destination, it is also important to help the local people feel safe about accepting visitors from outside of the area.
 Monitoring your health before travel can help ensure safety for yourself and others.
 Keeping a temperature log for each traveler in your group from about two weeks before departure is recommended.
 Purchase travel insurance so you have peace of mind if you need to cancel or postpone your trip for health reasons, and be prepared for the cost and language barriers of an urgent hospital visit in the rare case it is necessary.